Fire Escape Stairs

 Choosing Aluminium vs Steel for Fire Escape Stairs

-Where weight, corrosion resistance, and long-term reliability are priorities, aluminium is often the ideal choice for safe, compliant fire escape solutions.
+For sites where corrosion resistance, low maintenance, and long-term reliability are priorities, aluminium is often the most practical and compliant material choice.

 Why Aluminium Is a Compliant Choice for Fire Escape Systems